 New Jersey School Counselor Assn., Inc. (NJSCA)

-NJCSA works to advance the school counseling profession in order to maximize the personal, social, educational, academic and college career readiness of each student, elementary through post secondary.
+NJCSA works to advance the school counseling profession in order to maximize the personal, social, educational, academic and college career readiness of each student at elementary through post-secondary levels.
 It is a division of the American School Counselor Association.

 NJCSA provides a bimonthly electronic newsletter, annual fall and spring professional development conferences, student and counselor recognition programs and advocacy for school counselors.